 Lastly, fish is a source of zinc, a mineral that’s important for regulating inflammation, the production of new skin cells and overall skin health.
 Having a deficiency in zinc can lead to skin inflammation, skin lesions and delayed wound healing (6).

-Bottom Line: Fatty types of fish contain essential fatty acids that can reduce inflammation and keep skin moisturized.
+Bottom Line: Fatty types of fish contain omega-3 fatty acids that can reduce inflammation and keep skin moisturized.
 They are also a good source of high-quality protein, vitamin E and zinc.

 Getting enough of these fats is important for keeping skin flexible and moisturized.